gladysogbeifunu-maker/HealthConnect-Appointment-Analytics/README.md

 # HealthConnect Appointment No-Show Analysis

-Data analytics project investigating patient appointment attendance and no-show patterns for a healthcare clinic, using **SQL** for data exploration, validation, and analysis, and **Power BI** for visualization and dashboarding.
+Data analytics project investigating patient appointment attendance and no-show patterns for a healthcare clinic, using **SQL** for data cleaning, exploration, validation, and analysis, and **Power BI** for visualization and dashboarding.

 ## 📋 Project Background

 HealthConnect needed to better understand patient appointment attendance and no-show patterns.
-Missed appointments affect clinic operations, staff scheduling, service delivery, and the efficient use of available appointment slots.
+Missed appointments can affect clinic operations, staff scheduling, service delivery, and the efficient use of available appointment slots.

-This project establishes the analytical foundation for investigating the factors associated with appointment attendance, no-shows, and cancellations — using SQL for data exploration, validation, and cleaning, and Power BI for trend analysis and insight communication.
+This project analyses appointment data to identify factors associated with attendance, no-shows, and cancellations.
+The analysis uses SQL to clean, validate, and explore the data, with Power BI used to communicate findings through an interactive dashboard.

+---

 ## 🗂️ Dataset